ibm-cloud-docs/solution-tutorials/vpc-app-deploy.md

 * Understand operating system software provided by {{site.data.keyword.IBM_notm}}.
 * Utilize manual steps for updating the operating system software and installing new software.
-* Understand how to use the {{site.data.keyword.Bluemix_notm} CLI, Terraform and Ansible to automate the provisioning of resources and software installation.
+* Understand how to use the {{site.data.keyword.Bluemix_notm}} CLI, Terraform and Ansible to automate the provisioning of resources and software installation.

 ## Services used
 {: #services}